NanoComp/meep/doc/docs/Python_User_Interface.md

 **`epsilon_input_file` [`string`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 If this string is not empty (the default), then it should be the name of an HDF5 file whose first/only dataset defines a scalar, real-valued, frequency-independent dielectric function over some discrete grid.
 Alternatively, the dataset name can be specified explicitly if the string is in the form "filename:dataset".
-This dielectric function is then used in place of the $\varepsilon$ property of `default_material` (i.e. where there are no `geometry` objects).
+This dielectric function is then used in place of the ε property of `default_material` (i.e. where there are no `geometry` objects).
 The grid of the epsilon file dataset need not match the computational grid; it is scaled and/or linearly interpolated as needed to map the file onto the computational cell.
-The structure is warped if the proportions of the grids do not match. **Note:** the file contents only override the $\varepsilon$ property of the `default_material`, whereas other properties ($\mu$, susceptibilities, nonlinearities, etc.) of `default_material` are still used.
+The structure is warped if the proportions of the grids do not match. **Note:** the file contents only override the ε property of the `default_material`, whereas other properties (μ, susceptibilities, nonlinearities, etc.) of `default_material` are still used.

 **`dimensions` [`integer`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;